 My little girl, who I suppose is not so little anymore, turned eight years old yesterday.
 Something about eight was more painful than past birthdays.
 For awhile, it’s exciting as they hit those milestones; walking, talking, running, playing.
 Then, you start to realize that time is only flowing in one direction and there’s no way to go back.
 There’s no way to take an eight year old and make her tiny enough to hold in your arms ever again.

 My daughter was born when I was only twenty-two, and I was certainly not ready to be a parent.
-By the grace of the Cosmos, I was given a very resilient and adaptable child.
 I always loved her, desperately loved her, but I have to say that I didn’t really know what I was doing.
 Still, she has been my greatest teacher, and her patience has more than made up for my lack of parenting skills.

 From Einstein’s Dreams by Alan Lightman